archonlab/archon/README.md

 builder in `Tools/archon_distribution_stage.py`.
 It is intended for release engineering with a complete redistributable Python runtime; it is not required to run this source release.
+For more operational detail, see `Docs/ARCHON_STUDIO_GUIDE.md` and `Docs/WORLD1_PORTABLE_WORLDS.md`, while treating the actual shipped launchers and runtime contracts as authoritative when older notes differ

 Project ARCHON's first-party materials are available under the GNU Affero General Public License, version 3 only (`AGPL-3.0-only`).
 See `LICENSE` for the